 How to apply

-To apply, group leader candidates must submit a project proposal (3-6 pages) containing:
+To apply, group leader candidates must submit a project description (maximum 4 pages) addressing:

 Successful applicants will: